PyPSA/PyPSA/doc/getting_started/installation.rst

     pip install -U pypsa

-Don't forget to read the :doc:`release_notes` regarding API changes that might require you to update your code.
+Don't forget to read the :doc:`../help_references/release_notes` regarding API changes that might require you to update your code.